jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Before we learn to protect ourselves from the echo chambers, it's important to always keep in mind, we're not erasing ideologies.
 We're only empowering ourselves to be like mixed-martial artists and mix and match ideologies to better solve our problems.

 Some may be doubting our society can follow martial arts and embrace mixed-ideological politics.
-We can, hHere's another a field which has adopt a similarly enlightened philosophy.
+We can, here's another another field which has adopt a similarly enlightened "mix and match" philosophy.

 Modern medicine has many disciplines and specialists.
 Some are based on cutting edge research, others on old school remedies.
 In the past, when isolated by geography and culture, people would be bound to do what the local healer or doctor prescribed.
 But today, you would never go to one medical professional, expecting them to be a master of every possible health problem.

 There's simply too many human health problems for any one medical discipline to master.

 That's why all medical professionals today, from hemopathic healers to neural surgeons, are recognized as sub-disciplines with their own techniques, cultures, and rulebooks.
 Every medical professional is allowed to say its strengths and weaknesses and admit its a niche and not the single source of truth.
-The skill in healthcare today is mixing disciplines to solve a patients pain as quickly as possible.
+The skill in modern healthcare is mixing disciplines to solve a patients pain as quickly as possible.
 While modern medicine certainly isn't perfect (especially its administration), it's nearly magical when compared the times when surgeons didn't santize their tools and doctors used one-size fits all solutions like leeches.

 Modern medicine and mixed-martial arts improved so quickly because they are enlightened.
 The both recognize solving a fighter's, or patient's, pain is the ultimate sign of success.
+And that no coach or teacher is the single source of truth.

 So, if a person can train using different fighting techniques from many multiple martial arts disciplines, and doctors can refer their patients to specialists from other disciplines, why can't we also be self-aware enough, and respectful enough, to mix and match ideologies according to their strengths and weaknesses in solving your specific problems?

 To enlighten our politics in such a way, we only have to accept no ideology is complete.
 Like in medicine or Ultimate Fighting, any ideological technique must be evaluated based on evidence of their real-world results and not ideological purity.

 The biggest obstacle to mixed-ideological politics is the same as it was for mixed-martial arts.
 Ideological pundits, teachers, and commentators see their beliefs and techniques as the single source of truth.
-They can never embrace being another niche like doctors or mixed-martial arts embrace.

-To achieve mixed-ideological politics, we must escape the spell of ideological echo chambers by training ourselves to understand why great stories are so magical.
+To achieve mixed-ideological politics, we must escape the spell of ideological echo chambers by understanding why great stories are so magical.

 ## Cinderella